sykacek/reverbationTime/INSTALL.md

 ### INSTALLATION GUIDE
 This document describes how to install and run the project for computing reverabtion time.
 Think of this project as collection of tools more than single executable program.
-Although C++ files are build using CMake it is recommended to follow the guide below.
+Although C++ files are build using CMake it is recommended to follow guide below.
 Building with CMake manually won't prepare workspace completely (additional bash scripts won't be copied etc.)

 First, install dependencies
 ```sh